Maritime transport to Brazil: how to export a good

 What are the characteristics of maritime transport to Brazil?

 Brazil is the largest country in South America and has a coastline of about 8,500 kilometers, through which are distributed more than 40 commercial ports for maritime transport to Brazil of different characteristics and specialized in various traffics.

+According to ANTAQ data, there are currently 175 cargo port facilities in Brazil, which include ports, maritime terminals and waterway facilities distributed along its 8,500 kilometers of coast”.
 The vast majority of Brazil’s foreign trade moves by sea; approximately 90% of imports and exports use sea transport, including those originating in or destined for neighbouring countries.

 Spain increases maritime transport to Brazil

-According to information provided by Puertos del Estado, in 2017, maritime transport between Spain and Latin American countries reached 50.5 million tons, 15% more than in the previous year.
+In 2017, maritime transport between Spain and Latin American countries reached 50.5 million tons, 15% more than in the previous year.
 Of this total, more than 35%, some 17 million tons, were import and export traffic with Brazil.
 It is also noteworthy that in 2017 maritime trade between Spain and Brazil experienced a growth of 45% compared to 2016.